Position: Beyond Euclidean -- Foundation Models Should Embrace Non-Euclidean Geometries: Introduction

 \section{Introduction}

-Foundation models, such as Large Language Models (LLMs), have emerged as a cornerstone of current AI advancements, due to their ability to generalize across diverse tasks with minimal fine-tuning~\cite{bommasani2021on,devlin2018bert,brown2020language,ramesh2021DALLE}.
-To date, Euclidean geometry has remained the default framework for designing such models.
-This preference is largely driven by the natural compatibility of Euclidean geometry with fundamental neural network operations—such as linear transformations, convolutions, and attention mechanisms—all of which can be efficiently executed using standard linear algebra in Euclidean space.

-However, real-world datasets often exhibit implicit non-Euclidean structures.
-These structures manifest in many forms, such as the hierarchical organization of natural language—including concept taxonomies and entailment relationships~\cite{nickel2017poincare, tifrea2019poincare, le2019inferring}—as well as hierarchical relationships among object classes, scenes, and their constituent categories in visual data~\citep{ge2023hyperbolic, pal2024compositional}.
+Foundation models, such as Large Language Models (LLMs), have emerged as a cornerstone of current AI advancements due to their ability to generalize across diverse tasks with minimal fine-tuning~\cite{bommasani2021on,devlin2018bert,brown2020language,ramesh2021DALLE}.
+Euclidean geometry has been the default framework for designing such models, largely driven by the natural compatibility of Euclidean geometry with fundamental neural network operations—such as linear transformations, convolutions, and attention mechanisms—which can be executed efficiently using standard linear algebra in Euclidean space.
+While efficient and intuitive, this choice of Euclidean geometry introduces biases and distortions as a result of its flat geometry and linear assumption, such as in the distances computed for downstream tasks.
+However, \textbf{real-world datasets often exhibit implicit non-Euclidean structures}, such as the hierarchical organization of natural language—including concept taxonomies and entailment relationships~\cite{nickel2017poincare, tifrea2019poincare, le2019inferring}—as well as hierarchical relationships among object classes, scenes, and their constituent categories in visual data~\citep{ge2023hyperbolic, pal2024compositional}.
 Furthermore, non-Euclidean characteristics are inherent in biological data, such as protein structures \cite{villegas2021foldhsphere} and RNA-seq data \cite{klimovskaia2020poincare}.
-Given these intrinsically non-Euclidean characteristics of the training data, combined with the ongoing challenges faced by foundation models—from hallucinations to computational inefficiencies—it becomes crucial to question whether Euclidean geometry remain the default for foundational models.
+Given the non-Euclidean characteristics of training data, along with the challenges faced by current foundation models—from hallucinations to computational inefficiencies—it \textbf{becomes crucial to question whether Euclidean geometry should remain the default for foundation models.} Existing works that attempt to incorporate non-Euclidean geometry into neural networks focus on finding geometry alternatives to fundamental Euclidean neural network operations that achieves similar goals as the Euclidean counterparts, such as defining neural network layers in non-Euclidean embedding spaces~\cite{chen2021fully, yang2024hypformer, HNN++, he2025lresnet} or preserves certain geometric properties~\cite{lai2023spherical, cohen2018spherical, deepsphere2020deepsphere} or designing loss functions in a non-Euclidean latent space~\cite{ge2023hyperbolic, desai2023hyperbolic}.
+However, the majority of these works do not actively attempt to address the problem at the level of foundation models and instead focus on low-dimensional settings.
+See \cref{extended_related_work} for further discussion of non-Euclidean geometry and the geometric assumptions of embedding spaces.